 These ecosystems can only be found on land.
 Different landforms will have different ecosystems based on the climate, temperature, types of organisms residing, the food chain, energy flow, and other factors.
 This Ecosystem has a relative scarcity of water percentage than the aquatic Ecosystem, and also there is better availability of sunlight as the major source of energy.
 Types of terrestrial ecosystems are:

 Forest Ecosystem: These ecosystems are a densely packed environment of various flora and fauna.
-It has the highest amount of organisms living per square km.
+It has the highest number of organisms living per square km.
 It is important to conserve this ecosystem as many rare species of the earth are found here.
 Most of the oxygen in the world is supplied by the forests.

-Mountain Ecosystem: Mountains are regions of the high altitude above sea level with scattered vegetation.
+Mountain Ecosystem: Mountains are regions of high altitude above sea level with scattered vegetation.
 It also has an extreme climate, and animals of these regions have developed thick fur on the skin to survive the cold climate.

 Grassland Ecosystem: It mainly includes shrubs, herbs, and few trees which are not as dense as the forests.
 These basically include grazing animals, insectivores, herbivores.
 The temperatures are not too extreme in these ecosystems.
 There are two main forms: The savannas and prairies.
 The savannas are the tropical grasslands.
 It dries seasonally with many predators and grazers.
 The prairies are temperate grassland, which lack large shrubs and trees.

-The aquatic ecosystem is mainly comprised of animals and organisms that stay in the water bodies, such as lakes, oceans and seas.
+The aquatic ecosystem consists mainly of animals and organisms that stay in the water bodies, such as lakes, oceans and seas.
 Amphibians, fish, sea creatures all come under this ecosystem.
 Since water is in abundance, organisms survive using the oxygen dissolved in water.
-This ecosystem is much larger than terrestrial ecosystem as it acquires a greater part of the earth.
+This ecosystem is much larger than the terrestrial ecosystem as it acquires a greater part of the earth.
 The two types of aquatic ecosystems are:

 Marine Ecosystem: It includes all the oceans and seas and constitutes about 71% of the earth’s surface.
 About 97% of the water on earth falls under this category.
 Sharks, whales, dolphins, seals, walrus, and many more come under this ecosystem.